 mental health professionals.
 Clients are welcome - while the workshop will be taught to therapists for continuing education, the strategies and concepts are really helpful for clients to hear and understand for immediate implementation.

-- Instruct a client in logically dismantling the common dysfunctional frames of reference of OCD
+- Prepare a client in logically dismantling the common dysfunctional frames of reference of OCD

-- Establish a new, internally-consistent paradoxical frame of reference
+- Develop a new, internally-consistent paradoxical frame of reference

 - Explain how to activate “approach” emotions toward anxious uncertainty during exposure

-- Defend the importance of altering perception, as opposed to utilizing technique, to help clients with OCD
+- Assess the importance of altering perception, as opposed to utilizing technique, to help clients with OCD

 - Demonstrate how to activate the therapeutic strategy moment-by-moment within threatening situations